athapa785/zone_survey_status/README.md

 ## Technical Details

-- Built with PyQt5 and qtmodern for a modern UI appearance
+- Built with PyQt5 and qdarkstyle (light mode) for a modern UI appearance
 - State information is stored in JSON format
 - Backups are saved with user information and timestamps
 - Supports cross-platform operation (Windows, macOS, Linux)